myriadmobile/fortune/README.md

 Allows for simple user input touch control.
-Custom settings of flingable, spin sensitivity, frame rate, friction (speed in which fling slows down), centripetal force affects, velocity cap, grooves, unselected/selected image scales, notch location (top, bottom, right, left), and location of the images in respect to the edges.
+Custom settings of flingable, spin sensitivity, frame rate, friction (speed in which fling slows down), centripetal force affects, velocity cap, grooves, unselected/selected image scales, notch location (top, bottom, right, left), background image, background forces, and location of the images in respect to the edges.

 GIF Coming Soon!

 ### Planned Features

-+ Backgrounds
 + Pragmatically setting Fortune location
 + Sectional items like pie graphs
 + Item Overflow (When more fortune items exists than the ability to show on the screen)